microsoft/vision-datasets/README.md

     3. an url
 - `ImageLabelManifest`: encapsulates one single image-level annotation
 - `CategoryManifest`: encapsulates the information about a category, such as its name and super category, if applicable
-- `MultiImageLabelManifest`: encapsulates one multi-image annotation, it contains the referred image indices and labels.
+- `MultiImageLabelManifest`: encapsulates one annotation with multiple images and one text dictionary involved, it contains the referred image indices and labels.
 - `MultiImageDatasetManifest` supports annotations associated with one or multiple images.
 Each annotation is represented by `MultiImageLabelManifest` class, and each image is represented by `ImageDataManifest`.
     1. `KeyValuePairDatasetManifest` inherits `MultiImageDatasetManifest`, where the `MultiImageLabelManifest` class is inherited by `KeyValuePairLabelManifest`.
 - `VisionDataset` is an iterable dataset class that consumes the information from `DatasetManifest` or `MultiImageDatasetManifest`.